 TripAdvisor is at its core, a review site.
 All the tools and functionality they offer are useless without the reviews to back them up.
 The more engaged travelers will turn to the internet and leave reviews after their stay, but most guests will need some encouragement.
 To help with this, TripAdvisor offers hotels many ways to increase awareness of the hotel's profile.
 The most basic of which come in the form of physical signage to place in the hotel lobby, or custom business cards to be handed to guests at checkout.
 The first 250 of these cards are provided for free and are inexpensive when it's time to reorder.
 With the physical reminders covers, TripAdvisor's Review Express can handle the digital side, through email reminders.

 So now that the reviews are pouring in, its time to showcase them.
-TripAdvisor offers several tools called “Widgets” to help increase traffic to a properties profile and highlight existing reviews.
-These Review Widgets allow hotels to embed TripAdvisor’s guest reviews onto their primary website and keep prospective guests from navigating away to find more information.
-This will help drive direct bookings by keeping prospective guests away from OTA sponsored ads.
-Options are available to display the most recent reviews, overall score or highlight how many “Excellent” reviews have been submitted.
-To compliment these widgets, TripAdvisor offers a similar tool for hotels looking to improve the functionality of their Facebook pages.
+TripAdvisor offers several tools called "Widgets" to help increase traffic to a properties profile and highlight existing reviews.
+These Review Widgets allow hotels to embed TripAdvisor's guest reviews onto their website and keep prospective guests from navigating away to find more information.
+This will help drive direct bookings by keeping potential guests away from OTA sponsored ads.
+Options are available to display the most recent reviews, overall score, or highlight how many "Excellent" reviews have been submitted.
+To complement these widgets, TripAdvisor offers a similar tool for hotels looking to improve the functionality of their Facebook pages.

 Visit TripAdvisor to see a full list of their widgets and the different ways they can help promote any hotel.